-- Working in collaboration with teachers towards implementing a whole school approach to supporting the individual needs of pupils with learning difficulties/SEND. - Assisting in the identification of need. - Devising effective teaching plans (IEPs) tailored to the needs of the individual child. - Developing a variety of learning strategies appropriate to the individual pupil's strengths and weaknesses. - Assessing, recording and regularly evaluating pupils' progress. - Liaising with parents together with Head of Learning Support. - Attending regular professional development and training, as required and in order to keep up-to-date with changes to policy and provision.
+- Working in collaboration with teachers towards implementing a whole school approach to supporting the individual needs of pupils with learning/SEND difficulties. - Assisting in the identification of need.

+- Devising effective teaching plans (Individual Education Plans) tailored to the needs of the individual child. - Developing a variety of learning strategies appropriate to the individual pupil's strengths and weaknesses. - Assessing, recording and regularly evaluating pupils' progress. - Liaising with parents together with Head of Learning Support.